 Adaptogens can help you break out of a chronic stress cycle and retune your body’s stress response.
 Some of the most potent stress-busting adaptogens include:

-· Ashwagandha is well known for its stress-reducing effects.
+- Ashwagandha — well known for its stress-reducing effects.
 It works by reducing cortisol (the stress hormone) levels and rebalancing other hormones.
 Clinical studies show that supplementing with ashwagandha can significantly reduce stress and anxiety levels and help the body become less reactive to stressors.11

-· Eleuthero has been used as for stress management in Traditional Chinese Medicine for more than 2,000 years.
+- Eleuthero — used as for stress management in Traditional Chinese Medicine for more than 2,000 years.
 This ancient herb helps the body deal with stress, and gently stimulates the nervous system to boost energy and relieve fatigue.
 A robust clinical study found that taking eleuthero helped military personnel manage chronic stress and lower blood pressure.12

 While all adaptogens help reset and balance the body’s stress response, they each have different effects on various systems.
-Some are better for energizing your mind and body, for example, and others work better for relieving anxiety.
+I use these powerful healers extensively in my practice and in my formulations, because of their multidimensional benefits.
+Some are better for energizing your mind and body, for example, and others work better for relieving anxiety, supporting immunity, and optimizing key areas of health.

 Pure Honokiol—A potent stress-relieving extract

-When it comes to reducing stress and supporting overall health, another botanical ingredient deserves mention: Pure honokiol.
+When it comes to reducing stress and supporting overall health, another powerful botanical ingredient deserves special mention: Pure honokiol.
 This active compound is extracted from Magnolia officinalis bark.
-While it’s not technically an adaptogenic herb, extensive research shows it offers broad-spectrum support against stress while actively supporting numerous critical areas of health in the process.
+While it’s not technically an adaptogenic herb, extensive research shows it offers broad-spectrum support against stress, while actively supporting numerous critical areas of health in the process.

 Pure honokiol works to safely promote a sense of calm and a healthy mood, without being habit-forming or causing dependency.
-It also offers powerful neurological health benefits, with support for cognitive function, healthy nerve growth, and optimal sleep cycles.
-And it’s a potent antioxidant compound, with extensive research in cancer, mitochondrial function, antimicrobial support, and other critical areas.
+It also offers powerful neuroprotective benefits, with support for cognitive function, healthy nerve growth, and optimal sleep cycles.
+And it’s a potent antioxidant compound, with research in cancer, mitochondrial function, antimicrobial support, and other critical areas.
 Because of its extensive research and broad-spectrum of critical benefits, pure honokiol is one of the most important ingredients I recommend to my patients in the treatment of a wide range of conditions.
+It can be particularly helpful when combined with Modified Citrus Pectin, as research shows these two powerhouse ingredients offer synergistic benefits for optimal health.

-Adaptogens, botanical extracts, and other natural stress solutions do more than take the edge off—they form a solid foundation for rebuilding health, giving us not only more resilience against stress, but greater energy, clarity, vitality and overall sense of wellbeing.
+Adaptogens, botanical extracts, and other natural stress solutions—like addressing alarm protein Galectin-3—do more than take the edge off…they form a solid foundation for rebuilding health, giving us not only more resilience against stress, but greater energy, clarity, vitality and overall sense of wellbeing.

 4) Harris ML, Oldmeadow C, Hure A, Luu J, Loxton D, Attia J. Stress increases the risk of type 2 diabetes onset in women: A 12-year longitudinal study using causal modelling.
 PLoS One.
 2017;12(2):e0172126.